id8lab/id8club.github.io/_mvp_collection/mvp-sessions/mvp-club-session-aug-29-2018.md

      help            shows the help for a subcommand init            initializes a new Vagrant environment by creating a Vagrantfile list
-     login           log in to HashiCorp's Vagrant Cloud package         packages a running vagrant environment into a box plugin          manages plugins: install, uninstall, update, etc. port            displays information about guest port mappings
+     login           log in to HashiCorps Vagrant Cloud package         packages a running vagrant environment into a box plugin          manages plugins: install, uninstall, update, etc. port            displays information about guest port mappings